umijs/umi/docs/plugins/api.md

 ### registerPresets(presets: string[])

-Register the plug-in set, the parameter is a path array.
+Register the plug-in set, the parameter is a path array. e.g.:

-e.g.

 ```ts
 api.registerPresets([